rjseymour66/documentation/content/en/docs/Golang/cli-tools.md

 The `Parse()` function extracts each command line flag in the `*Flagset` and creates name/value pairs, where the name is the flag name, and the value is the argument provided to the flag.
 Next, it updates any command line flag's internal variable.

 Define flags and execute their logic in the main method.
 Think of CLI flag implementations as programs that call external libraries, even if the library is included in the same project.

+> TODO
-A more complex and modular implementation consists of the following:
+> A more complex and modular implementation consists of the following:
-- A FlagSet, defined in a file separate from `main.go`
+> - A FlagSet, defined in a file separate from `main.go`
-- Usage info
+> - Usage info

 ## Simple implementation